benjamin-recht/benjamin-recht.github.io/_posts/2020-07-14-there-are-none.md

 	\begin{bmatrix} Lv_t\\ w_t-Lv_t \end{bmatrix}\,.
 $$

 When $B=B_\star$, the bottom left block is equal to zero.
-The system is then stable provided $A-BK$ and $A-LC$.
-However, when this block is nonzero, small perturbations can make the matrix unstable.
+The system is then stable provided $A-BK$ and $A-LC$ are both stable matrices (i.e., have eigenvalues in the left half plane).
+However, small perturbations in the off-diagonal block can make the matrix unstable.
 For intuition, consider the matrix

 $$
  \begin{bmatrix} -1 & 200\\ 0 & -2 \end{bmatrix}\,.